 The Rotunda 1800- 1946 Section of the Museum

-Wind in the Willows Section of the Rotunda area.
+Wind in the Willows at the Bank of England

 Kenneth Grahame 1859-1932 – Author of Wind in the Willows, had a day job, working for the Bank of England as the Secretary.
 This delightful permanent display cabinet showing some of the animal characters from the book.
 His resignation letter and other artefacts also are on display, because they tell a story in itself, about his time at the Bank after 30 yrs of service.
 Kenneth took Early retirement from the bank in 1908.
 The book ” Wind in the Willows” was published that same year.
 Grahame had written in his spare time, with the inclusion of shorter articles for other publications.